tnoelcke/OSU_CASS_MVC1_Training/README.md

     in to three distict parts.
 ### Model
     The Model is the Data.
 This data should represent all the data and bussiness logic needed to solve the particular problem you are working on.
+Now there is a whole world of how to store and manage this data.
+    For the pourposes of this training we will not be disscussing those items.
+We will mostly be disscussing view models to reduce the scope of the disscussion.
+It still is important to know that you shouldn't be doing buissiness logic in your controller.
 ### View
     This is what the end user will see and interact with.
 The view displays the data and makes requests back to the controller to manipulate the data.
 Note that the view shouldn't directly work with the model.
 ### Controller
     The Controller is what connects the dots between the View and the model.
-The Controller handles requests from the user and uses that to manpulate the model.
+The Controller handles requests In the form of URL's from the user and uses that to manpulate the model.
 Business logic should not happen in the controller, this should happen in the model.
+Again for this disscision we will be using hard coded view models back at the controller.
+    Typically you would actually go out to the model or the database and get the data you want and translate it to a view model.
+However, this is outside the scope of this training.

-### How Components Inter Act with eachother
+### How Components Interact with eachother

     ![] (Pictures/mvc-architecrture)
     Figure 1: How the various MVC components interact.